c-h-david/rapid/README.md

 > one by one, for example:
 >
 > ```
-> $ sudo apt-get install -y gfortran
+> $ sudo apt-get install -y --no-install-recommends gfortran
 >```

 ### Install netCDF